HichemTab-tech/tokens-validation/README.md

 $result = TokensValidation::checkAuthToken(authToken: $authToken, fingerPrint: $somefingerprint);
 ```

-- *to generate the fingerprint you can use for example https://github.com/Valve/fingerprintjs2*
+- *to generate the fingerprint, you can use for example https://github.com/Valve/fingerprintjs2*